ClaudioMartinH/backend_nodejs_template_mhc/README.md

 ## Description

 Hello world!
-I'm Claudio Martin and here i present you a template that can help developing for newcomers.
+I'm ``Claudio Martin Herranz`` and here i present you a template that can help developing for newcomers.
+It's my first package so i would love comments and suggestions.
 This project provides a well-structured Node.js backend template employing Express and JSON Web Tokens (JWT) for authentication.
 It offers a solid foundation for building secure and scalable RESTful APIs.

 ## Features

 - **Express Framework**: Utilizes Express for efficient routing, middleware handling, and server management.
 - **JWT Authentication**: Implements JWT for secure user authentication and authorization.
+- **Hexagonal Architecture**: Implements hexagonal architecture to promote separation of concerns and enhance testability.
 - **Modular Structure**: Encourages organized code with potential separation for controllers, models, and services (depending on project complexity).
 - **Testing**: Supports unit testing with Vitest (or your preferred testing framework).
+- **Swagger**: Documents your API.

 ## Getting Started